BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 The problem is that there are no standard tests for Vlamax.
 This means that the measured value is heavily influenced by the protocol and the exercise itself, something I have noticed.
 I have tested this twice and quickly learned that I need to dial in a strict protocol to make it comparable.
 All I know is that my Vlamax is too high (around 0.5-0.7), and that this affects my fat metabolism and also my power profile.

-I found this graph posted by tofel on the (Trainerroad Forum](https://www.trainerroad.com/forum/t/that-triathlon-show-ep-169-ftp-vo2max-and-vlamax/11992/60?page=4)
+I found this graph posted by tofel on the[Trainerroad Forum](https://www.trainerroad.com/forum/t/that-triathlon-show-ep-169-ftp-vo2max-and-vlamax/11992/60?page=4).
+It shows the relationship between Vlamax, V02 max and your FTP.

 ![FTP vs. V02Max vs. Vlamax](images/post1/FTPvsV02MAXvsVlamaxgraph.png)